Eel-tailed catfish: Ecology

-The eel-tailed catfish inhabits slow moving streams, lakes and ponds with fringing vegetation.
+The eel-tailed catfish inhabits slow-moving streams, lakes and ponds with fringing vegetation.
 It swims close to the sand or gravel bottoms.
 This species is more abundant in lakes than in flowing water.
 Though they are usually solitary, juveniles may form aggregations.
 The eel-tailed catfish is found in most freshwater habitats of the Murray-Darling river system except for the upland, sub-alpine and alpine headwaters of southern tributaries.
 It is also present in speciated but undescribed forms in several east coast systems in northern New South Wales due to natural river capture events.

-Juvenile eel-tailed catfish feed on zooplankton, and small insects, particularly chironomid larvae.
-Fish over about 100 mm also eat small fish while adults include shrimps, crayfish in the warmer months and midge larvae in winter.
+Juvenile eel-tailed catfish feed on zooplankton and small insects, particularly chironomid larvae.
+Fish over about 100 mm also eat small fish, while adults include shrimps, crayfish in the warmer months and midge larvae in winter.
 In addition, they eat mollusks and dragonfly, caddis and mayfly larvae.
 The eel-tailed catfish is host for a number of intestinal parasites including cestodes and nematodes.

-Eel-tailed catfish spawn in spring and midsummer, when the water temperature increases to between 20–24 C. The nest is built about one or two weeks before spawning.
+Eel-tailed catfish spawn in spring and midsummer, when the water temperature increases to 20–24 C. The nest is built about one or two weeks before spawning.
 They build large nests up to a metre in diameter with small stones and gravel, within which the eggs are laid.
 One parent, sometimes both, guard the eggs until they hatch.

 Conservation

-Freshwater Catfish were once widespread in eastern Australia, however, populations have suffered severe declines in both distribution and abundance since the 1980s.
+Freshwater catfish were once widespread in eastern Australia; however, populations have suffered severe declines in both distribution and abundance since the 1980s.

-The Murray-Darling populations of eel-tailed catfish has declined significantly over recent decades.
+The Murray-Darling populations of eel-tailed catfish have declined significantly over recent decades.
 Most populations in the southern half of the Murray-Darling river system are extinct or nearly so.
 The species remains relatively common in coastal catchments from the Hunter River (NSW) north.

-Numerous factors are thought to have contributed to the decline of Freshwater Catfish populations in the Murray-Darling Basin since the 1970s.
-These include habitat degradation and barriers to movement, and increased predation by and competition with introduced species such as carp (which has similar feeding habits) and Redfin.
+Numerous factors are thought to have contributed to the decline of freshwater catfish populations in the Murray-Darling Basin since the 1970s.
+These include habitat degradation and barriers to movement, and increased predation by and competition with introduced species such as carp (which has similar feeding habits) and redfin perch.
 Severe siltation also probably severely impacts upon the species spawning by smothering the rocks and pebbles they use to build nests.

-The Freshwater Catfish population in the Murray-Darling Basin is listed as:
+The freshwater catfish population in the Murray-Darling Basin is listed as: